Abhishekmishra2808/tooling-trusted-releases/README.md

 3. **Share ideas or file issues:**
    Use the [GitHub Issues](https://github.com/apache/tooling-trusted-releases/issues) page to report bugs, suggest features, or discuss improvements.

+As mentioned above, **new contributors must introduce themselves on the development mailing list first**, to deter spam.
+Contributions are very welcome, but please do not submit a PR until you have introduced yourself otherwise it will likely be rejected.
+Our [contribution guide](https://release-test.apache.org/docs/how-to-contribute) contains lots more useful information.

 ## License